 The Department of Environment and Heritage Protection (DEHP) is responsible for approving and regulating a large number of ERAs under the Environmental Protection Act 1994.

-For information about licenses and approvals required by DEHP, please call 13 74 68 or click here.
+For information about licenses and approvals required by DEHP, please call 1300 130 372 (select option 4) or click here.

 A Public health risk can be anything that is, or likely to be hazardous to human health, or something that contributes to, or is likely to contribute to disease in humans or the transmission of an infectious condition to humans.